Little Tony (singer): Life and career

 He also continued to record regularly through the 1960s, one of his biggest hits from Festival Sanremo '1967 is "Cuore matto" (crazy heart), no. 1 for nine consecutive weeks in 1967.
 It sold in excess of about six million copies and was awarded a gold disc in May 1967.

-Another successful song was "Quando vedrai la mia ragazza", that he performed in Festival Sanremo '1964, which sold almost one million copies, and later "Riderà", which sold over a million copies in 1966.
+Another successful song was "Quando vedrai la mia ragazza", which he performed in Festival Sanremo '1964, which sold almost one million copies, and later "Riderà", which sold over a million copies in 1966.
 He formed his own record label, Little Records, in 1969.

-In Festival Sanremo 1969 Little Tony was singing the swing hit "Bada Bambina" (be careful baby) and in the following year, he participated in Festival Sanremo '1970 with the hit "La spada nel cuore" (sword in my heart) that became an international hit.
+In Festival Sanremo 1969, Little Tony was singing the swing hit "Bada Bambina" (be careful baby) and in the following year, he participated in Festival Sanremo '1970 with the hit "La spada nel cuore" (sword in my heart) that became an international hit.
 In 1975 he recorded the album Tony canta Elvis, which pays tribute to Elvis Presley.

-In the 1980s the three singers Rosanna Fratello, Bobby Solo, and Little Tony and formed the group "Ro Bo T".
-In the late Eighties Little Tony was in America and recorded several songs with Diana Ross and the Supremes.
-In the 1990s and 2000s Little Tony participated in dozens of TV shows, particularly in Rai Uno and Canale 5, among others with the Italian superstars Gianni Morandi, Rita Pavone, Adriano Celentano, Mara Venier and many others.
+In the 1980s, the three singers Rosanna Fratello, Bobby Solo, and Little Tony and formed the group "Ro Bo T".
+In the late 1980s, Little Tony was in America and recorded several songs with Diana Ross and the Supremes.
+In the 1990s and 2000s, Little Tony participated in dozens of TV shows, particularly on Rai Uno and Canale 5, among others with the Italians Gianni Morandi, Rita Pavone, Adriano Celentano, Mara Venier and many others.
 He continued to record and perform successfully in Italy, despite suffering a heart attack during his show in Canada in 2006.

 In 2008, Little Tony participated in the Sanremo Festival for the tenth time, with his hit "Non finisce qui".
-Little Tony also recorded a CD in that year with some other hits such as "Figli Di Pitagora".
+Little Tony also recorded a CD in that year with some other hits, such as "Figli Di Pitagora".

-Little Tony died of lung cancer on May 27, 2013, in Rome, at the age of 72 and was buried in Tivoli.
+Little Tony died of lung cancer on 27 May 2013, in Rome, at the age of 72 and was buried in Tivoli.